madguy123456788/osu/README.md

 Note: This is an unofficial implementation of [osu!](https://osu.ppy.sh).
 Scoring and judgement rules differ from official versions.
 Some music might not be perfectly syncing.
 Modes other than osu! (std) are unsupported.

+This branch of this fork Contains a new mod, `Traceable`.
+The traceable mod is an existing mod in osu!Lazer that only shows the approach circles and slider edges.
+It is effectively the opposite of hidden and, as such, cannot be activated with hidden.
+In this version Traceable is also an unranked mod and provides a 10% score Increase, maps finished with this mod will not be submitted to scoring servers.

+In this branch, autoplay has also been changed slightly.
+Maps finished with autoplay will not:
+* be submitted to scoring servers
+* show nor affect the player's History Best Score
+* be added to the player's Map History

 ## Screenshots

 web page: